Symbols in Literature: Definition and Examples

 Such things are called symbols, and this article by our custom writing experts is dedicated to a stylistic device called symbolism.
 Ready to become an expert in literary symbolism?
 Then, let’s start!

-A symbol is anything that represents something else, either directly or indirectly.
-In art and literature, a symbol is often an abstract idea conveyed through an object.
+In art and literature, a symbol is typically an abstract idea conveyed through an object.
 It can be a plant, a building, an animal, or even a person.
-For example, a red rose symbolizes love, while a raven is a symbol of death and doom.
+Anything that represents a bigger idea is called symbolic.
+For example:

 The picture shows the reasons why people use symbols in various spheres.